Half a truth is often a great lie. - Benjamin Franklin

 Myth #1: Buy and Hold is the Best Strategy

 As discussed above, this is a half truth which has persisted through the 1980s - 1990s.
-If you used a buy and hold strategy during this period of time, you would have done well…In large part because the market went up during that entire period of time.
+If you used a buy and hold strategy during this period of time, you would have done well…In large part because the market went up during that entire time.

 Sure, there were bumps in the road during those 2 decades, but the direction is unmistakably up.
 If you employed the buy and hold strategy with solid investments, you most likely made a lot of money.